Wireless broadband set-up guide

 To start setting up a wireless network, all you will need is a wireless router.

 The majority of fixed-line broadband deals now come with a wireless router as standard, and often for free.
-They can be purchased separately too, from around £40-£100, with the posher models including extras such as signal boosters, dongle sockets and free USB adaptors.
+They can be purchased separately too, from around £40-£100, with the posher models including extras such as signal boosters, dongle sockets and USB connections for printers and hard drives.

 Also, each computer or device you want to connect wirelessly through the router needs to have a wireless adapter.
 These will be built into laptops and some new PCs, but can also be bought as a USB device from around £10.
 If you're unsure about which of your devices can access the internet wirelessly, check out our compatibility guide.